hujhax/austin-improv-wiki/Got Your Back.md

 **Got Your Back** is an Austin comedy podcast featuring interviews with Austin comedians.

 ## History
-The first show released on 2/3/14, with an interview of [[Performers/Michael Jastroch]].
+The first show released on 2/3/14, with an interview of [[Performers/Michael Jastroch|Michael Jastroch]].

 ## Format
-In each show, hosts [[Performers/Cody Dearing]] and [[K.C.
+In each show, hosts [[Performers/Cody Dearing|Cody Dearing]] and [[K.C.
 Harvey-Taylor]] interview a local comedian.
 Often times the special guest performs or teachers improv, sketch or stand-up comedy.
 Shows begin with an open interview of a guest, and then move to a second portion where the guest is asked a standard set of seven questions.
 Here are those seven questions copied from Cody Dearing's notes:

 1. Do you have a favorite quote about [comedy, improv, writing, etc]?